EdwardStables/VPU_Model/README.md

 - Blitter (2D drawing) pipeline, including text rendering with hard-coded font
 - Renderer (3D) pipeline (still in progress).
 Renders models and can apply transforms but has no direct support for rasterisation (assumes 1 voxel = 1 pixel) and has no built-in support for view/camera transforms

 The program found [here](https://github.com/EdwardStables/VPU_ASM/blob/main/test_programs/rotate_model.asm) uses the matrix and renderer pipelines to render a spinning model, the following example showing the traditional teapot being rendered.
+Note that in this example there are errors with the depth calculation which result in colours from behind each segment showing through when they should be invisible.

 ![teapot](media/teapot.gif)